sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 ### Security

 We need to lock down the desktop so that the students cannot change the settings.
-We are going to restrict the ability of the student useru to save files to the desktop.
+We are going to restrict the ability of the student user to save files to the desktop.
 We are going to do this by changing the permissions on the desktop folder using the command `chmod`.
 This command allows you to set permissions on files and folders.
 The permissions are set in three groups: the owner, the group, and everyone else.
 The permissions are read, write, and execute.

 The permissions are set using a three digit number.
 The first digit is the owner, the second is the group, and the third is everyone else.
 The numbers are calculated by adding the values of the permissions.
 Read is 4, write is 2, and execute is 1.
 So, read and write is 6, read and execute is 5, and read, write, and execute is 7.